Memorable Manitobans: Harry Medovy (1904-1995)

 Physician.

-He was a world renowned pediatrician who began a crusade in the 1950s to stop young people from smoking.
+In the 1950s, he began a crusade to stop young people from smoking.
 As part of his campaign, he targeted television personalities who, while on air, stopped repeatedly to light cigarettes.
-Dr. Medovy called on the public to write to celebrities and admonish them for smoking.
-One of these personalities was Nathan Cohen, host of the CBCs 1950s show Fighting Words, found out just how passionate Dr. Medovy could be on the subject.
-He confronted Mr. Cohen on air warning him that he was sending out a bad message.
-Mr. Cohen quit smoking.
+Medovy called on the public to write to celebrities and admonish them for smoking.
+One of these personalities was Nathan Cohen, host of the CBCs 1950s show Fighting Words, who found out just how passionate Medovy could be on the subject.
+He confronted Cohen on air, warning him that he was sending out a bad message.
+Cohen quit smoking.

-Throughout his lengthy career, Dr. Medovy remained devoted to the welfare of children.
+Throughout his lengthy career, Medovy remained devoted to the welfare of children.
 He was one of the first members of the medical community to urge parents to take steps to prevent small children from accidentally poisoning themselves with household products.
 He advocated the addition of vitamin C to milk and in 1950 he warned those living in rural communities that water from shallow wells caused blue babies because of the waters high concentrations of nitrate.
 Two of his publications were “Blue Babies and Well Water” and “Cigarette Smoking, Lung Cancer and the Medical Profession’s Responsibilities.”
+He was active in the drive to get the Childrens Hospital of Winnipeg built, and he subsequently wrote A Vision Fulfilled (1979), an account of its history.

 When he quit practicing medicine, he became a much sought after lecturer and travelled the world.
 He was a musician who played his grand piano daily.
 He had one criterion for choosing which speaking engagement to accept, and that was whether there were concerts in that city he could attend.

-He died in Winnipeg at the age of 91 years.
+He died at the Health Sciences Centre on 10 October 1995 and was buried in the Shaarey Zedek Cemetery.
 There are papers at the Archives of Manitoba.

 His articles for the Manitoba Historical Society: